 Each class is 90 minutes long.
 Classes operate during term time for 38 weeks of the year.

 Why are I Get Maths sessions taught in small classes?

-I Get Maths was first developed in schools to secure rapid progress for groups of up to 16 pupils.
+I Get Maths was first developed in schools to secure rapid progress for small classes of 15 to 20 pupils.
 In small classes, your child will benefit from learning both independently and with and from their peers, as part of a collaborative group.
 Small classes enable our teachers to deliver sessions that meet your child’s individual needs and provide the constructive feedback they need to make rapid progress.

 What areas of maths do I Get Maths programmes cover?